 Other cable types that used to be common until not so long ago include coaxial cables (mainly for CCTV systems) and Cat3 cables (primarily for voice communication equipment).
 However, the industry is shifting away from these, not so much for performance reasons (coaxial cable, for example, is still sufficient for basic CCTV use) but for practical reasons.

-Fewer cable types means less effort in terms of logistics and maintenance, and less media conversion equipment.
+Fewer cable types mean less effort in terms of logistics and maintenance, and fewer media conversion equipment.

 However, other protocols are still in use, and with good reasons.
 ZigBee and Bluetooth, for example, have very low power requirements, making them ideal for battery-powered devices.
 HVAC systems often use protocols such as BACnet and Modbus, for both compatibility and technical reasons.

 Data is where the potential for value resides.
 Smart systems use short-term data to make decisions and aggregate long-term data to perform analytics and derive improvement.
-This means that optimizing data traffic is paramount to smart building integration.
-The optimization requirements for short-term and long-term data are largely complementary:
+This means that optimising data traffic is paramount to smart building integration.
+The optimisation requirements for short-term and long-term data are largely complementary:

 Short-term data, mainly from sensors and security devices, is often latency-constrained.
 You can live with a level of latency about an order of magnitude over that required for voice traffic; however, a physical infrastructure that can guarantee a good latency is still required, as several devices, sometimes from separate sections of the network, may be involved in some actions.